dOrgTech/docs/lifecycle/activation.md

 If you have any trouble with redemption, reach out or follow the steps below to troubleshoot:
 1. Confirm your xDAI has been burned by following the transaction [here](https://explorer.anyblock.tools/ethereum/poa/xdai/)
-2. If it's taking too long to complete (more than 12 hours) check the - balanceDiff value in the [xDAI bridge monitoring API](https://bridge-monitoring.poa.net/xdai)
+2. If it's taking too long to complete (more than 12 hours) check the - `balanceDiff`` value in the [xDAI bridge monitoring API](https://bridge-monitoring.poa.net/xdai).
+The value of this variable indicates how much money has not been yet transferred between the mainnet and the xDAI chains.
 3. Check [the Mainnet bridge contract's address in etherscan](https://etherscan.io/address/0x4aa42145aa6ebf72e164c9bbc74fbd3788045016#tokentxns) and verify the status of the recent ERC20 transactions.
 There should be no reverted or pending transactions.

 {% hint style="warning" %}